chrender/libfizmo/README.md

 All rights reserved.”
 For full copyright notice see “src/fizmo/mt19937ar.c”.

+British english hyphenation patterns as provided by the hyph-utf8 project at [http://www.ctan.org/tex-archive/language/hyph-utf8/](http://www.ctan.org/tex-archive/language/hyph-utf8/) under a permissive license.

+German hyphenation patterns, provided by the hyph-utf8 project at [http://www.ctan.org/tex-archive/language/hyph-utf8/](http://www.ctan.org/tex-archive/language/hyph-utf8/), distributed under the terms of the LaTeX Project Public License.

-libfizmo includes hyphenation patterns provided by the hyph-utf8 project at [http://www.ctan.org/tex-archive/language/hyph-utf8/](http://www.ctan.org/tex-archive/language/hyph-utf8/).
-For every file's detailed respective copyright information, please refer to the description stored at the top of the corresponding file:
+French hyphenation patterns as provided by the hyph-utf8 project at [http://www.ctan.org/tex-archive/language/hyph-utf8/](http://www.ctan.org/tex-archive/language/hyph-utf8/), distributed under the terms of the MIT License.

- - “src/locales/en_US/patterns.txt” from hyph-utf8's “hyph-en-us.tex”.
- - “src/locales/de_DE/patterns.txt” from hyph-utf8's “hyph-de-1996.tex”.
- - “src/locales/fr_FR/patterns.txt” from hyph-utf8's “hyph-fr.tex”.

 Currently fizmo is in beta status, meaning it might do unexpected things such as stop with an error message, crash or cleesh your machine into a frog.
 There is no warranty of any kind whatsoever and you're entirely on your own when running it.